 An old structure where aloe was boiled to extract its juice for export.

 This fort was constructed in 1639 and modified at the end of this same century.

 A group of waist-high stone huts with no doors and windows – some of the oldest buildings on the island.
 Built around 1820 for slaves who were working in salt flats.
 In each hut lived two people.

 Here is a brand new edition of our guide to Bonaire.
 Touring the island, details on all of the beaches, diving & snorkeling, boating, fishing, hiking & biking – it’s all covered.
 And then the hotels and restaurants are described – the good features and the bad ones, along with all of the information you need about shopping and nightlife on the island.

-This guidebook, written by a marine biologist with more than 40 years’ experience in the field, describes the very best dive sites on Bonaire and Klein Bonaire, and tells you exactly how to get to each one and what you’re likely to find there.
+This guidebook, written by a marine biologist with more than 40 years of experience in the field, describes the very best dive sites on Bonaire and Klein Bonaire and tells you exactly how to get to each one and what you’re likely to find there.
 Sites that are particularly good for snorkelers are highlighted.
 There are descriptions of dives on coral reefs, piers, wrecks, gentle and steep slopes, and walls.
-Detailed information is provided on access, entries and exits, underwater and topside terrain, marine life, photo tips, as well as special features of interest.
+Detailed information is provided on access, entries, and exits, underwater and topside terrain, marine life, photo tips, as well as special features of interest.